open-component-model/ocm/docs/pluginreference/plugin_descriptor.md

 - **<code>consumerType</code>** *string* (optional)

-  By default the action gets access to the credentials provided for the element the action should work on.
+  By default, the action gets access to the credentials provided for the element the action should work on.
 But it might be, that other credentials are required to fulfill its task.
-Therefore the action can request a dedicated consumer type used to lookup the credentials.
+Therefore, the action can request a dedicated consumer type used to lookup the credentials.
 The consumer attributes are derived from the the action specification and cannot be influenced by the plugin.